catalexWien/tax-calculator/README.md

 ## Demo

 A demo version can be found at [tax-calculator](http://alexandrucatalin.ro/tax-calculator/).
+To open in a new tab use CTRL+click (on Windows and Linux) or CMD+click (on MacOS)

 ## Development server